philgran/xmu-player/README.md

+h3.
+TODO:

+* Create a new google/yt account to house the playlists.
+* Re-generate oauth tokens/API keys from new account.

 h4.
 Input:

 Playlist from xmu, xmu show, blog, etc. Ideally XML from RSS feed or similar, probably more like a screen scrape.
 * Brooklyn Vegan
 * Gorilla vs. Blog
 * My Old Kentucky Blog
+* Aquarium Drunkard

 h4.
 Output: